Factoriality of normal projective varieties: Introduction

 \section{Introduction}

-\nin Let $X$ be a normal projective variety of dimension $n\gess2$.
+\nin Let $X$ be a connected normal projective variety of dimension $n\gess2$.
 We denote by $\Div(X)$ the free abelian group of Weil divisors on $X$, which is freely generated by irreducible reduced divisors.
 Let $\CDiv(X)$ be the {\it subgroup\one} consisting of Cartier divisors, that is, Zariski-locally principal Weil divisors, on $X$ (since $X$ is normal).
-When we consider the divisors modulo linear (or rational) equivalence, that is, if we divide these abelian groups by the image of the divisor map from the rational function field of $X$, they are denoted by $\Div(X)_{\sim\rm lin}$, $\CDiv(X)_{\sim\rm lin}$, and are identified with the divisor class group ${\rm Cl}(X)$ and the Picard group $\Pic(X)\eq H^1(X,\OO^*_X)$ respectively.
-The rank of $\Div(X)/\CDiv(X)$ is denoted by $\si(X)$ if it is finite.
-It is sometimes called the {\it $\Q$-factoriality defect.} \sk Set $\Si\defs\Sing\,X$.
-Take a sufficiently small {\it contractible\one} Stein open neighborhood $U_x$ for each $x\ins\Si$ (by intersecting $X$ with a sufficiently small ball $B_x$ in an ambient smooth space).
-Let $\pi\col\Xt\tos X$ be a desingularization such that $E\defs\pi^{-1}(\Si)$ is a divisor with simple normal crossings.
-Let $E_i$ be the irreducible components of $E$.
-Set $\Ut_x\defs\pi^{-1}(U_x)$.
-We have the following (which generalizes \cite[(3.1)]{NaSt}).
+When we consider the divisors modulo linear (or rational) equivalence, that is, if we divide these abelian groups by the image of the divisor map from the rational function field $\C(X)$ of $X$, they are denoted by $\Div(X)_{\sim\rm lin}$, $\CDiv(X)_{\sim\rm lin}$, and are identified with the divisor class group ${\rm Cl}(X)$ and the Picard group $\Pic(X)\eq H^1(X,\OO^*_X)$ respectively.
+We will denote the rank of $\Div(X)/\CDiv(X)$ by $\si(X)$ if it is finite.
+It is sometimes called the {\it $\Q$-factoriality defect.} \sk It is known that the first Chow group $\CH^1(X)\,({=}\,{\rm Cl}(X))$ can be described in a Hodge-theoretical way, see for instance \cite[Theorem 0.3]{bconj}.
+We can use a more simplified argument quite effectively for the proof of the main theorem. \sk Set $\Si\defs\Sing\,X$.
+Let $\pi\col\Xt\tos X$ be a resolution of singularities such that $E\defs\pi^{-1}(\Si)$ is a divisor with simple normal crossings.
+In the case $X$ has only {\it rational singularities,} we have the isomorphism $\RR\pi_*\OO_{\Xt}\eq\OO_X$.
+This condition is however too strong.
+In this paper we consider the following {\rm $j$-semi-rationality\one} condition\,: